DEVSENSE/phptools-docs/docs/vs/Project/from-existing-code.md

 ## Project From Existing Code "Project Template"

-In `File` / `New` / `Project`, choose the `From Existing PHP code` project template.
+In `File` / `New` / `Project`, choose the `PHP Project from Existing code` project template.
 The wizard will guide you through the process of creating the project in the specified location.

 ![Visual Studio New PHP Project From Existing Code](imgs/from-existing-code-template.png)